compose-net/compose/README.md

 As part of [ASP.Net vNext] development, Microsoft are releasing an [Open Source Dependency Injection Framework] that supports all of the popular existing containers listed above.

-We utilise this new framework so that, unless you need additional features provided by _Compose_, your services only require a dependency on the [Microsoft.Framework.DependencyInjection package].
+We utilise this new framework so that, unless you need additional features provided by _Compose_, your services only require a dependency on the [Microsoft.Extensions.DependencyInjection package].

 ### <a name="transitioning"></a>Transitioning